-8.1 Short Term Actions (2015-2017)
+6.1 Short Term Actions (2015-2017)

 Develop communications tools for a general audience to expand public understanding and support for Arctic MPAs and MPA networks.

-Describe how this Framework will be implemented within the context of ecosystem-based management.
+Describe how this Framework will be implemented within the context of ecosystem-based management, including available options for institutional arrangements securing stakeholder participation..

-Develop a consistent approach for achieving ecological network design properties (e.g. representativity, connectivity, replicated ecological features, and adequate and viable ssites), for example by aligning habitat classification schemes used in different areas of the Arctic to identify the major habitat types within each Large Marine Ecosystem or other management region that need to be represented.
+DDevelop a consistent approach for achieving ecological network design properties (e.g. representativity, replicated ecological features, adequate and viable site size and density, and connectivity), for example by aligning habitat classification schemes used in different areas of the Arctic to identify the major habitat types within each Large Marine Ecosystem or other management region that could be represented.

-Refine and map the existing draft inventory of MPAs, “other effective area-based conservation measures” and MPA networks, in order to identify opportunities to apply network design properties such as connectivity, representativity and replicationat the pan-Arctic scale.
+Refine and map the existing draft inventory of MPAs, “other effective area-based conservation measures” and MPA networks, in order to identify opportunities to apply network design properties such as, representativity, replication, and connectivity at the pan-Arctic scale.

-Identify types of important marine areas for protection at the pan-Arctic scale based on common criteria, goals, or objectives developed by the MPA-EG.
+Identify types of important marine areas for protection at the pan-Arctic scale based on common criteria, goals, or objectives developed by the MPA-EG, as well as identify areas/species in need of joint conservation measures.

-Identify practical measures to addressing change inArctic through adaptive management of MPA networks, including developing options for management measures designed to address changing conditions (e.g. special management for marginal ice zone, seasonal MPAs, etc)8.2 Longer Term Actions (2015-2017)
+Identify practical measures to addressing change in the Arctic through adaptive management of MPA networks, including developing options for management measures designed to address changing conditions (e.g. special management for marginal ice zone, seasonal MPAs, etc).

+Develop and communicate options to muster resources for financing Arctic MPAs and MPA networks, including addressing comprehensive and sustained stakeholder engagement.

+Identify the range of benefits that MPAs and MPA networks have for sustaining livelihoods and ecosystem services to Arctic indigenous peoples and local residents, especially in light of supporting social-ecological resilience and the capacity to adapt to rapid Arctic change.
+Communicate these benefits to Arctic decision makers.

+6.2 Longer Term Actions (2015-2020)

 Work with other Arctic Council workgroups to identify and collaborate on shared issues.
 For example:

-Ecosystem Approaches (e.g. LME Strategic Objectives, etc).
+Ecosystem Approaches (e.g. LME Strategic Objectives, data sharing, risk assessments, etc).

-Sustainable Development Working Group (e.g. best practices for consulting with Arctic communities, incorporating traditional knowledge, etc)
+Sustainable Development Working Group (e.g. best practices for consulting with indigenous peoples and Arctic communities, incorporating traditional knowledge, etc)

-CAFF (e.g. MPA monitoring strategies, community based monitoring, links to existing circumpolar biodiversity monitoring program)
+AMAP and CAFF (e.g. MPA monitoring strategies, community based monitoring, links to existing circumpolar biodiversity monitoring program)

 Pacific Arctic Group and DBO. (distributed biological observatories)

-Establish a regular mechanism for reviewing and assessing the effectiveness of the pan-Arctic MPA Framework.Conclusion
+Establish a regular mechanism for reviewing implementation progress towards national MPA network development and assessing the effectiveness of the pan-Arctic MPA network, and communicate status and progress to the Arctic Ministers..

+Widen the remit of the MPA-EG so that it becomes a forum for Arctic nation’s implementing agencies to discuss shared issues and develop and apply best practices and adaptive management in implementing the Framework for a pan-Arctic MPA network.

+Conclusion

-Advancing the pan-Arctic MPA network is an iterative process that will take time, political will and sufficient financial investment.
+Advancing the pan-Arctic MPA network is an iterative process that will take time, public engagement and support, political will and sufficient financial investment.
 This work should be undertaken as a matter of urgency, given the rapidity of change underway in the Arctic marine environment.
 The Arctic States may choose to identify additional MPAs to strengthen the biodiversity and ecological resilience of the circumpolar Arctic.
 The actions identified above represent specific opportunities to begin to realize the potential of the pan-Arctic MPA network and the benefits of collaboration across the region.

 References